Thank you, Pastor’s & Delegates!

 Potential Buyers: The state Department of Environmental Management (DEM) was in discussions to purchase the land for conservation, which many saw as a better outcome than private development, but opponents still wanted to preserve it for Baptist ministry.

-Current Status: In a subsequent development, delegates from the churches eventually voted to stop the sale of the property, at least temporarily, in an effort to allow a new non-profit, Canonicus Ministries, to propose a plan for its operation.
-The future of the camp remains uncertain as stakeholders work through the next steps.
+The Result/Current Status: In a subsequent development, delegates from the churches eventually voted to stop the sale of the property at a Special Meeting on March 19, 2025 on a vote of 64 to 41.
+A new non-profit, Canonicus Ministries, has proposed a plan for its operation.
+The future of the camp remains uncertain as stakeholders work through the final steps.

 Reach Out To Us!